-How to Craft a Social Profile that Attracts Leads
+Crafting a Social Profile to Attract Leads

 Your online presence is an extension of your brand, but more importantly, it’s the persona with whom your prospective customers will do business.
 As such, your profile on any given social media site is one of the first aspects of your brand that a prospective customer will see, for better or for worse.

 At worst, your profile will drive leads away who find your social persona either unprofessional or irrelevant.
 At best, your profile can become a valuable piece of content that sparks interest in your leads and inspires them to learn more about you and your business.
 Here are five traits of social media profiles that I’ve seen successful marketers use to generate leads.

 State Your Value Proposition